 A more affordable (20 000$) version featuring a four-stroke engine could be developed for commercial use.
 The Bitatibi could also be equipped to groom cross-country skiing paths or carry out jobs around hotels and other winter attractions.

-The Bitatibi renderings were designed and produced by Bing Xiao Liu, an Industrial Designer based in Montreal, Canada.
+The Bitatibi concept was imagined in January 2017 by Charles Bombardier and the renderings were designed and produced by Bing Xiao Liu, an Industrial Designer based in Montreal, Canada.
 Bing studied design at the University of Montreal and L’École de design Nantes Atlantique.
 He designed, among others, the Upekzit urban bus system, and Siroco cycle-busconcepts.